MarcusZeal/mystara-isle-canon/content/Peoples/North Lodge/Lila the Herbalist.md

 #### Lila the Herbalist

 - **Role**: Herbalist and Healer
-- **Description**: Lila is a petite woman in her late 30s with long, braided brown hair and bright green eyes.
+- **Description**: Lila is a petite woman appear to be her late 30s with long, braided brown hair and bright green eyes.
 She often wears practical clothing suitable for foraging in the forest.
 - **Personality**: Gentle, nurturing, and a bit eccentric, with a deep love for nature.
 - **Background**: Lila moved to [[North Lodge]] a decade ago after losing her family to illness in [[City of Balgaran]].
 She found solace in the forest and became a skilled herbalist, using her knowledge to help the villagers.
 - **Motivation**: Lila is dedicated to healing and protecting both people and the environment.
 She is always on the lookout for rare herbs and remedies.